 Rhythm & Subdivision

-Exact durations for tuplets, nested tuplets, and polyrhythms.
+Exact durations for tuplets, nested tuplets, and polyrhythms, with audio playback.

 Calcophony Rhythm & Subdivision screen showing tuplet durations and equivalent groupings